nettings/medianet/INSTALL.md

 The next steps in this directory will guide you to create a medianet image file and copy it to a remote machine, which you can use to deploy different medianet systems.
 Make sure you have 8G free on the target machine.

+> If you want to learn more about how the medianet overlay works, or you want
+> to work on improving it, skip the step to clean backup files.
+You can then
+> see all modifications applied to the base system by the presence of backup
+> files or folders ending in `.mn_`, and compare what has been changed.

 Now is a good time to fetch a coffee.